PhrontHQ/mod/ui/visual-style.mod/exploration.md

   - Example: Text input fields, select dropdowns, outlined buttons, unchecked checkboxes.

 ### Elevation

+!!Elevation should be a value, which combined with light position, intensity (other properties) defines shadows.
+Shadows should NOT be part of a visual style on their own

 - **`softShadow`**:
   - _Value_: `0 1px 3px rgba(0, 0, 0, 0.1), 0 1px 2px rgba(0, 0, 0, 0.06)`